effector/effector/docs/advanced-guide/Computation priority.md

 [Try it](https://share.effector.dev/cyzh0THS)

-> **Note:** Whenever library notice side effect in the pure function it move him in the end of a [**priority queue**](https://en.wikipedia.org/wiki/Priority_queue).
+> **Note:** Whenever library notices side effect in a pure function it moves it to the end of the [**priority queue**](https://en.wikipedia.org/wiki/Priority_queue).

-We hope that this description has given you more clarity about how the library works.
+We hope that this information cleared some things on how the library works